funchooooza-ossh/lightloggo/Readme.md

-# pyloggo
+# lightloggo

-**pyloggo** is a structured, high-performance logging system built in Go with a Python FFI bridge.
+**lightloggo** is a structured, high-performance logging system built in Go with a Python FFI bridge.
 It allows fine-grained customization of log formatting, routing, and output, while exposing a clean Pythonic interface inspired by [loguru](https://github.com/Delgan/loguru).

 ## Why

 I’ve never been satisfied with existing logging libraries:

 - Some are outdated and difficult to extend
 - Others lack structured logging and proper routing
 - Many are too slow for production-scale use

 So I decided to write my own lightweight logging system — primarily for learning, performance, and control.

 ## Overview

 - The core is implemented in Go for speed and async I/O
 - Log routing is configurable with formatters and writers
 - JSON and colorized text formats are supported
 - Log rotation and compression (e.g. `.gz`) built in
 - Exposed to Python via `ctypes` using `.so` bridge
 - Python side gives an interface similar to `loguru`

 ## Usage